Our Services

 Helpful Resources

-Post sex burning in menopause is often due to low estrogen and genitourinary syndrome of menopause, which thin and dry the vaginal and urethral tissues and can raise UTI risk.
+Post-sex burning during menopause is most often caused by low estrogen levels and genitourinary syndrome of menopause (GSM), which thin and dry vaginal and urethral tissues, increase friction, and raise the risk of urinary tract infections (UTIs).

 While this symptom can feel alarming, it's usually treatable.
 Understanding what's happening in your body can help you take the right next steps with confidence.